5 Must-Have Software for a Wedding Photographer

 Aftershoot is easy to use, fast, and works with Windows and Mac OS, including Intel and Apple Silicon M1 Macs.

-Aftershoot’s Photo Culling software offers a free trial version for photographers, so try it out now!
+Aftershoot offers a 30-day free trial for photographers, so try it out now!

 JPEGmini is an image size compression tool that is simple and incredibly effective.

 Designed by the genus minds behind Beamr, JPEGmini is a drag-and-drop application that quickly compresses them whilst not sacrificing any perceivable quality level.

 Unlike exporting from other apps at various quality percentages, JPEGmini will deduce exactly how much it can reduce an image file size by before it affects visual quality – and it does that and no more.

 It has been tested against the best printers in the world and has come out successful.
 It is also able to be used as a plugin for Lightroom and Capture One, which makes it extremely convenient.